jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 With *X server 1.10* you can configure dependent devices.
 In other words you are able to set each input tool up in its own snippet like a section in the xorg.conf.
-The advantage is that these settings will last through a hot plug.
-How to do that follows.
+The advantage is that these settings will be reapplied to each device when the device is plugged in at run-time.

 ### Example Dependent Device Static Configuration

 Identify each input tool's device name with [xsetwacom list](xsetwacom "wikilink").
-In the examples below, we match against the full device name.
-In each snippet we'll enter the Options equivalent to the xsetwacom parameters used in the [Sample Runtime Script](/wiki/Tablet_Configuration#Sample_Runtime_Script "wikilink") configuration just as an example.
-Notice again the wacom driver line is not used and we modify the Identifier.
+We use the **MatchDriver** tag her to simplify device selection.
+This way, we rely on the distribution-wide match tags to apply the right driver to our device and then only match on those devices that have the wacom driver applied to them.

     Section "InputClass"
         Identifier "Wacom Bamboo stylus options"
-        MatchProduct "Wacom BambooFun 2FG 4x5 Pen stylus" MatchDevicePath "/dev/input/event*"
+            MatchDriver "wacom"
+            MatchProduct "stylus"

             # Apply custom Options to this device below.
         Option "RawSample" "20"